Asbestos: When Should I Worry?

 Asbestos exposure and related diseases have also been reported in asbestos workers, their families and people who live near asbestos mines or processing facilities.
 Construction and trade workers involved in renovations and repairs to older buildings are at higher risk of asbestos exposure if proper safety measures are not followed.

 How can I make my home safe?

-If you live in an older home, make a visual check of all your hot water pipes and furnace air ducts.
-Look to see if the asbestos or insulation material is breaking or coming apart.
+If you live in an older home, do a visual check of all your hot water pipes and furnace air ducts.
+Look to see if the potentially asbestos-containing insulation material is breaking or coming apart.
 If it is breaking or coming apart, do not disturb it.
-This may create more asbestos dust that can spread all over your home.
-Keep people and pets away, and consult with an asbestos abatement expert before you attempt to remove or seal the material.
+This may create more asbestos dust that can spread in your home.
+Keep people and pets away, and consult with an asbestos removal expert before you attempt to remove or seal the material.

 For More Information

-To find a contractor who specializes in asbestos abatement and removal from your home, look in the Yellow Pages™ or on the internet under Asbestos Abatement/Removal.
+To find a contractor who specializes in asbestos reduction and removal from your home, look in the Yellow Pages™ or search on the internet under Asbestos Abatement/Removal.
 These contractors use specialized and personal protective equipment and professional methods for removing asbestos dust and disposing of the material safely.